 Dividing Tax Carry-Forward Losses in an Arizona Divorce

-When dividing property in an Arizona divorce, most people think of obvious assets such as homes, retirement accounts, and bank balances.
+When dividing property in an Arizona divorce, most people think of the most obvious assets such as homes, retirement accounts, and bank accounts.
 But a recent published decision from the Arizona Court of Appeals in Larrea v.
-Chand highlights a lesser-known but critically important category: dividing tax benefits tied to community losses in an Arizona divorce.
+Chand highlights a lesser-known additional category of assets: division of tax benefits tied to community losses, usually business losses.

 Tax Loss Carry-Forwards Can be Valued as Community Property in Arizona